ExchangeUnion/docs/Market Maker Guide.md

 * Docker >= 18.09.
 Check with `docker --version`.
 If you do not have docker installed yet, follow the official [install instructions](https://docs.docker.com/install/).
 Also make sure that the current user can run docker (without adding `sudo`).
 Test with `docker run hello-world`.
 If this fails, [follow these instructions](https://docs.docker.com/install/linux/linux-postinstall/).

 ## Hardware
-* Since market makers should be online 24/7 and we are ushering in a post-cloud era, we recommend setting up a power-efficient linux box connected to your router.
-Our [RaspiXUD guide](RaspiXUD.md) includes a shopping list and walks you through setting up  a Raspberry Pi3/4.
+Since market makers should be online 24/7 and we are ushering in a post-cloud era, we recommend setting up a power-efficient linux box connected to your router.
+* Our [RaspiXUD guide](RaspiXUD.md) walks you through setting up  a Raspberry Pi3/4.
-* If you are using a different device or a cloud VPS: We support `x64` (also called `amd64`) and `arm64` (also called `aarch64`/`armv8`) devices, which should cover most.
+* If you are using a different device or a cloud VPS: We support `x64` (also called `amd64`) and `arm64` (also called `aarch64`/`armv8`), which should cover most devices.
 We recommend >=16GB RAM and an SSD for the full setup.
-Our `arm64` docker images include a special tweak to make the full setup possible on the Pi4 with 4GB of RAM.
+Our `arm64` docker images include a special tweak to make the full setup possible on devices like the Pi4 with only 4GB of RAM.

 # The Setup

 From here we assume that your device is running, with docker installed and backup drive connected.
+Check the guides in the hardware section above.

 ## Preparation Light Setup